MicrosoftDocs/msteams-docs/msteams-platform/samples/code-samples.md

 | Sample | Description
 |--------|-------------
-| [GitHub connector](https://github.com/OfficeDev/msteams-connector-github) | This contains the source for the GitHub connector for Microsoft Teams.
+| [Sample connector](https://github.com/OfficeDev/msteams-connector-github) | This sample showcases how to build a connector for Microsoft Teams (uses GitHub as an example).

 ## Graph API